Jaroan/PADM_Project_F2022/README.md

 ## Section 1: Activity Planning

+*need to update this section with new domain+planner*

 #### <b> Assumptions Made </b>
 1. An item can only be in one location at a time
 2. Every item location is known